walkpot/white-dropper/README.md

 sorry for this worst code... i was drunk.

 # white dropper is detected?
-it was undetected like 0/26 on antiscan.me.
+it was undetected like 0/26 on antiscan.me. rn its 1/26 (maybe)

 # !!WARNING!!
 !
 DONT UPLOAD TO VIRUSTOTAL !